-In accordance with WVU BOG Policy 49 – Children on Campus, if any member of the University community observes or has reasonable cause to suspect any type of child abuse or neglect, including physical or sexual abuse, he or she must immediately report the circumstances to the Title IX Coordinator in the Division of Diversity, Equity and Inclusion.
+In accordance with BOG Governance Rule 1.7 Rule on Child Protection, if any member of the University community observes or has reasonable cause to suspect any type of child abuse or neglect, including physical or sexual abuse, he or she must immediately report the circumstances to the Title IX Coordinator in the Division of Diversity, Equity and Inclusion.

 If you suspect abuse or you suspect someone is grooming a child for abuse, you must trust your gut feeling and report it.
 If you are correct, you have made a difference in a child’s life.
 “If you see something, say something.”
 You may report suspected child abuse or neglect to the WVU Title IX Coordinator.File a child abuse or neglect form